JWP Consulting GK

 You’re probably wondering how I ended up in this situation.

 The Projectify web app has recently migrated to use Render.com instead of Heroku.
 The reasons for that are complex.
-Figuring out which platform to migrate to is challenging by itself, but planning a safe migration with minimum downtime is even more challenging.
+Figuring out which platform to migrate to is challenging by itself, but planning a safe migration with minimal downtime is even more challenging.

 Projectify architecture until now